 Way before Nintendo announced the Nintendo Switch, when it was still known as project NX, Emily Rogers posted on her blog some new features Mario Kart 8 might have, one of which was the revamped battle mode.

 The rumour was received with mixed receptions.
 People didn’t think that Wii U owners would buy it one more time — but they did.
-Mario Kart 8 Deluxe supposedly sold over one million copies worldwide in three days after launch, according to Daniel Ahmad, an Analyst at Niko Partners.
+Mario Kart 8 Deluxe for Nintendo Switch supposedly sold over one million copies worldwide in three days after launch, according to Daniel Ahmad, an Analyst at Niko Partners.

 Let’s see what is new: